Step 1: Connect

 - Personal statement: Describe your reasons for applying to the Performance D.Mus. program at McGill University.
 Include qualifications, qualities or circumstances that are significant.
 Outline your performance, research and professional goals, your expectations of the program and your perception of your own strengths and weaknesses (one page, PDF format, maximum size 5 MB).

 - Research Proposal: Artistic research unfolds in many different forms from the study of scores and contexts through the analysis of performance itself and the creation of new works.
 Identify a primary area of artistic interest which you wish to explore as the basis of a final project culminating in a lecture-recital/paper (e.g., performance practice issue, little known repertoire, composer’s language, stylistic and contextual influences, role of technology, etc.).
-Elaborate a context for your interest, recent work in the area, and discuss the importance to your professional development.
-List two other areas of secondary interest (two pages, PDF format, maximum size 8 MB).
+Outline the research path(s) (normally related to your performance activities) you want to pursue during this program.
+List two other areas of secondary interest (2 pages, PDF format, maximum size 8 MB).

 - Curriculum Vitae (CV): An overview of your experience and other qualifications, including employment, academic credentials, publications, honours, awards, contributions and significant achievements (PDF format, maximum size 5 MB).

-- A list of repertoire worked on during the past four years (indicate the level to which pieces were prepared, e.g., performance standard, simple reading, reading plus some detailed work).
+- All Other Applicants: repertoire worked on during the past four years (indicate the level to which pieces were prepared, e.g., performance standard, simple reading, reading plus some detailed work).
 One or two pages, PDF format.

 - Proof of English language proficiency, if required.